8 Consequences of Non-Compliance in Healthcare

 While they will never completely eliminate risk, doing so demonstrates due diligence and certainly reduces the penalties and consequences down the road because you will be viewed as “doing the right things.”

-More than HIPAA
+More Than Just HIPAA

 While HIPAA compliance is often thought of as the only real concern, the consequences of non-compliance in healthcare are a much broader topic than just meeting HIPAA requirements.
-Your organization must also comply with an array of other requirements, including federal and state regulations, accreditation standards, internal policies and procedures, financial requirements, and OSHA standards, to name just a few.

 For example, if your facility is a hospital that wants to receive or maintain tax-exempt status under section 501(c)(3) of the Internal Revenue Code, you now have to comply with new, specific requirements handed down by The Patient Protection and Affordable Care Act.